paulosales/docker-jboss/README.md

 ## The default admin password

-The default admin password is `admin`.
+The default admin username is `admin` and his password is `adminpwd`.
 You can specify a customized password using the environment variable `JBOSS_PASS` like that:

 ```bash
 docker run -d -p 8080:8080 -p 9990:9990 -e JBOSS_PASS="mypass" prsales/jboss